Menu

 Owned By: Commonwealth of Massachusetts Department of Conservation & Recreation (DCR)

-This pleasant sandy beach is open to the public.
-It can get quite busy in the summertime!
+Nantasket Beach Reservation in Hull is a pleasant sandy beach.
+Open to the public, it can get quite busy in the summertime!
 It features a long stretch of shoreline, a 1-mile paved/concrete walking path, plus such amenities as shade structures, the Mary Jeanette Murray Bath House, the David Cook Comfort Station, the Jack Phillips Park playground, and the Bernie King Pavilion.

 For up-to-date information about this large and wonderful property, including summer concerts and events, follow the Friends of Nantasket Beach.